Altinn/altinn-studio-docs/content/app/development/configuration/eformidling/_index.en.md

 #### Running eFormidling locally

-1. Open a terminal and navigate to `efm-mocks` (Command prompt eller bash is reccomended, PowerShell will not work.)
+1. Open a terminal and navigate to `efm-mocks` (Command prompt or bash is recommended, PowerShell will not work.)
 2. Run `docker-compose up -d`
 3. Navigate to the folder where the integration point file exists.
 4. Run the command `java -Xmx2g -Dspring.profiles.active=mock -jar integrasjonspunkt-2.2.6.jar`
-   If you have a newer version of the integration point, the commands last section should be adjustet to reflect this.
+   If you have a newer version of the integration point, the commands last section should be adjusted to reflect this.

 #### Verify that eFormidling is set up correctly